Blade (1998 film): Sequels

-The success of the film led to two sequels, Blade II in 2002, Blade Trinity in 2004, as well as a television series.
+The success of the film led to two sequels, Blade II in 2002 and Blade Trinity in 2004, as well as a television series.

 Legacy

 In August 2014, Snipes spoke about his desire to return to the franchise: "I'd be open to it.
 I think we've got some stones left unturned and there's some latitude left for us to build on and I'd love to get back in the suit again and do some things I've learned how to do now that I didn't know how to do then".

 During their 2019 San Diego Comic-Con presentation, Marvel Studios announced a Blade reboot set in the Marvel Cinematic Universe, with Mahershala Ali starring as Blade.
 Some fans of Snipes were disappointed, but Snipes expressed his support for Ali saying he would "do great".

-In 2021, Marvel published The Darkhold: Blade one-shot written by Daniel Kibblesmith, presenting an alternate ending to the film, where Deacon Frost succeeded in his plans at using his power attained as avatar of La Magra to turn billions of humans around the world into vampires.
+In 2021, Marvel published The Darkhold: Blade one-shot written by Daniel Kibblesmith, presenting an alternate ending to the film, where Deacon Frost succeeded in his plans to use his power attained as avatar of La Magra to turn billions of humans around the world into vampires.

 In 2024, Snipes reprised his role as Blade in the Marvel Cinematic Universe film Deadpool & Wolverine.